• Don't miss our webinar: Take Your Omnichannel CX to New Heights: How Spirit Airlines Is Upgrading Self-Service with Agentic AI Watch now -->

 What is Customer Service?

-Customer service is more or less what it sounds like: serving your customers – your users, or clients – as they go about the process of utilizing your product.
-A software company might employ customer service agents to help onboard new users and troubleshoot failures in their product, while a services’ company might use them for canceling appointments and rescheduling.
+Simply defined, customer service is more or less what it sounds like: serving your customers, your users, or clients, as they go about the process of utilizing your product.

 Why is Customer Service Important?

-But there are other advantages as well.
-Besides simply getting a product to function, customer service agents contribute to a company’s overall brand, and the general emotional response users have to the company and its offerings.
+Besides simply getting a product to function, customer service agents contribute to a company’s overall brand and the general emotional response users have to the company and its offerings.

 What Are Examples of Good Customer Service?

-Because so many people spend their days interacting with others through screens, it can be easy to forget what that’s like, as tone of voice and facial expression are hard to digitally convey.
+Because so many people spend their days interacting with others through screens, it can be easy to forget that tone of voice and facial expression are hard to digitally convey.
 But when customer service agents greet a person enthusiastically and go beyond “How may I help you” by exchanging some opening pleasantries, they feel more valued and more at ease.
 This matters a lot when they’ve been banging their head against a software problem for half a day.

 Customer service agents have also adapted to the digital age by utilizing emojis, exclamation points, and various other kinds of internet-speak.
 We live in a more casual age, and under most circumstances, it’s appropriate to drop the stiffness and formalities when helping someone with a product issue.